 Dietary fiber also helps us feel full, in addition to being protective of intestinal and heart health.
 Find fiber in whole grains, legumes such as beans and lentils, vegetables, fruits, nuts and seeds.
 The daily recommendation for dietary fiber is 14 grams for every 1,000 calories, which is about 25 grams for women and 38 grams for men per day.

 Sleep deprivation can impair glucose metabolism and affect hormones linked to hunger, appetite and body weight regulation.
 When we get too little sleep, we may confuse tiredness for hunger.
 If you're tempted to keep snacking after a balanced dinner, that may be a sign that your body needs rest.
 Adults should strive for 7 to 9 hours of sleep every night.

 Turn off the Screen before You Pick up Your Fork

 Screen time may encourage mindless eating and increased food intake.
 Eating in front of the TV, while playing video games or surfing the Internet can distract attention from what and how much is eaten, reduce satiety signals sent to the brain and lessen memory of snacking.

 Still Starving after Dinner?

-People often eat out of boredom, because of stress, or just out of habit rather than from true hunger.
+People often eat out of boredom, because of stress or out of habit rather than from true hunger.
 Consider asking yourself the following questions before eating: Am I hungry?
 Am I thirsty?
 Am I tired?
 Am I bored?
 Am I sad?